Anchor-Hocking Glass Corporation

 Anchor Hocking Glass Corporation was formed in 1937, a result of the merger of the Hocking Glass Company, Lancaster, Ohio (which began in 1905) and the Anchor Cap and Closure Corporation, Salem, New Jersey (began 1913).

-Over the years, a number of glass manufacturing plants were involved including locations at Salem, New Jersey; Connellsville, Pennsylvania (former Capstan Glass Company) which closed down on November 5 , 2004- thanks to info provided by Tamara Garza) ; Jacksonville, Florida; San Leandro, California and Houston, Texas.
+Over the years, a number of glass manufacturing plants were involved including locations at Salem, New Jersey; Connellsville, Pennsylvania (former Capstan Glass Company which closed down on November 5 , 2004- thanks to info provided by Tamara Garza) ; Jacksonville, Florida; San Leandro, California; Waukegan, Illinois and Houston, Texas.
 In 1970, the former Phoenix Glass Company plant located in Monaca, Pennsylvania was acquired by Anchor Hocking.

-Anchor Hocking has produced tremendous quantities of both utilitarian container glass (soda bottles, packer ware, etc) and a great variety of glass tableware and cookware for home use (including such popular product lines as “Ruby Red“, “Forest Green” and their “Fire-King” semi-opaque glassware).
+Anchor Hocking has produced tremendous quantities of both utilitarian container glass (soda bottles, food containers for retail sale, etc) and a great variety of glass tableware and cookware for home use (including such popular product lines as “Ruby Red“, “Forest Green” and their “Fire-King” semi-opaque glassware).
 Currently such items as storage canisters, candle holders, and assorted kitchen ware is still being made here in the United States.
 Most of the ware made in the United States is made at the Lancaster, Ohio or Monaca, Pennsylvania plants.
 However, very recently some of the glass marketed by Anchor Hocking has been “outsourced”, i.e. is now being manufactured in factories outside the United States.

 Although the “old” Anchor/H mark was reportedly discontinued circa 1977 in favor of the “new” mark (anchor within a rectangle, shown here, introduced in about 1968) some glassware dating after 1977 also carries the “old” mark.